Music of North Korea: Pop music

-Under Kim Il-sung's era, only ideologically correct music was allowed.
+Under Kim Il Sung's era, only ideologically correct music was allowed.
 Jazz in particular was considered out of bounds.
 Many artists however found their way around these limitations by writing ideologically correct lyrics while taking liberties with the score.
-Under Kim Jong-il, previously forbidden genres, even jazz, became permissible and encouraged.
-In 2010, a brutal death metal group purporting to be from North Korea, called Red War (붉은전쟁), released a three-track demo online.
-However, as of 2014 the group are believed to be disbanded.
-The metal music archive Spirit of Metal currently lists two bands that claim to originate from North Korea, Red War and the pornogrind band Teagirl.
+Under Kim Jong Il, previously forbidden genres, even jazz, became permissible and encouraged.

-Many North Korean pop songs are usually performed by a young female singer with an electric ensemble, percussionist, and accompanying singers and dancers.
-Some North Korean pop songs such as "Hwiparam" ("Whistle")—set to the lyrics of North Korean poet Cho Ki-chon—have become popular in South Korea.
-Common lyrical themes include military might ("We Shall Hold Bayonets More Firmly", "Look At Us!", "One Against a Hundred"), economic production and thrift ("The Joy of Bumper Harvest Overflows Amidst the Song of Mechanisation", "Attain the Cutting Edge (The CNC Song)", "I Also Raise Chickens", "Potato Pride"), patriotism ("My Country Is the Best", "We Have Nothing To Envy", "Onwards Toward the Final Victory") and glorification of the party and leaders ("Where Are You, Dear General?", "No Motherland Without You", "Don't Ask My Name", "The General Uses Warp", "Footsteps").
+Many North Korean pop songs are usually performed by young female singers with an electric ensemble, percussionist, and accompanying singers and dancers.
+However, there are also male singers or a chorus in community or company pop bands.
+Some North Korean pop songs such as "Whistle"—set to the lyrics of North Korean poet Cho Ki-chon—have become popular in South Korea.
+Common lyrical themes include military might ("We Shall Hold Bayonets More Firmly", "Look At Us!", "One Against a Hundred"), economic production and thrift ("The Joy of Bumper Harvest Overflows Amidst the Song of Mechanisation", "Attain the Cutting Edge (The CNC Song)", "I Also Raise Chickens", "Potato Pride", "Chollima on the Wing"), patriotism ("My Country Is the Best", "We Have Nothing To Envy", "Onwards Toward the Final Victory") and glorification of the party and leaders ("Where Are You, Dear General?", "No Motherland Without You", "Don't Ask My Name", "The General Uses Warp", "Footsteps").
 Songs like "We Are One" and "Reunification Rainbow" sing of the hopes for Korean reunification.
-There are also songs with more casual themes, such as "Women Are Flowers" and "Ballad of Gold Mountains."
+There are also songs with more casual themes, such as "Women Are Flowers" and "Ballad of Gold Mountains".

 In 2012, North Korea's first major girl band, the Moranbong Band, made its world debut.
-It is a group of about sixteen North Korean women (eleven instrumentalists and five singers) which was hand-selected by Kim Jong-un.
+It is a group of about sixteen North Korean women (eleven instrumentalists and five singers) which was hand-selected by Kim Jong Un.